Somewhere Over the Rainbow

 Time had mellowed — but not eliminated — my fears about Orientalis.
 What would be the end of this mystery?
 Would I be a good special-needs mom, if necessary?
 Could I love this child as he or she required?

 In short: I still didn’t *feel* ready for this trial.
 However, I decided to *be* ready, regardless of my feelings.
-I chose to have faith in God’s plan, even if it we couldn’t see where it was going.
+I chose to have faith in God’s plan, even if we couldn’t see where it was going.

 And that’s why I was annoyed.
 If we were faithfully walking in obedience, why weren’t we seeing the fruit of that labor?